sachanganesh/eventador-rs/README.md

 # raptor

 This crate provides a lock-free Pub/Sub event-bus based on the Disruptor pattern from LMAX.
-Event-buses ease the development burden of concurrent programs, by enabling subsystems to subscribe to specific message types and publish at will.
+Event-buses ease the development burden of concurrent programs by enabling subsystems to subscribe to specific message types and publish at will.

 Both sync and async APIs are available.